As a Biology major, can I get help finding a lab in which to do research?

 Declaring Biology as your major or minor is easy.
 Visit the forms page of our website and fill out the majors or minors declaration form.
-Submit it to the Undergraduate Administrative Aide in the Biology Department located on the 10th floor of the Silver Center, room 1009.
 Students who declare Biology as their major will be assigned a faculty adviser and will be invited to join our Biology undergraduate Google group.
 This is the main form of communication between the Department and majors for announcements and reminders.

 As a Sophomore or Junior can I become a Biology major?

 Yes, see our advice for students who wish to join the Biology major after taking Principles of Biology sophomore year.
 Students who have completed Principles of Biology I and II, as well as General Chemistry I and II, by the end of sophomore year can typically complete the Biology major without extending time to degree.

 How do I undeclare Biology as my major or minor?